flyerhzm/huangzhimin.com/_posts/2011-01-20-migrate-custom-blog-to-jekyll-and-disqus.markdown

 **Migrate old posts**

 Like the common blog system, the old post is saved as html format.
 After working on several projects on github, I start to love markdown, so I decide to convert all the old html posts to markdown format.
-There is a project named [reverse-markdown][5] to do this job, I also forked it to handle code highlight (before I used syntaxhighlighter, now is `{% literal %}{% highlight language %}...{% endhighlight %}{% endliteral %}`), here is the [script][6].
+There is a project named [reverse-markdown][5] to do this job, I also forked it to handle code highlight (before I used syntaxhighlighter, now is `{% raw %}{% highlight language %}...{% endhighlight %}{% endraw %}`), here is the [script][6].

 Then I began to migrate old posts